BarnabePILLIAUDIN/ToDoListJs/README.md

 # ToDoListJs

-A simple to do list using HTML/Bootstrap/JS
+A simple to do list using HTML/Bootstrap/JS just for fun